Child Support and Calculating Child Support

 Step 1: Determine which Child Support Guidelines apply?

-- For divorcing spouses, whether they reside in the same province or Ontario CSG
+- Divorcing spouses, whether they reside in the same province or Ontario CSG

-- For married spouses that are separating and not divorcing
+- Married spouses that are separating and not divorcing

 - For common-law spouses who are separating